Generic Name: rizatriptan benzoate

 Inform patients that use of acute migraine drugs for 10 or more days per month may lead to an exacerbation of headache, and encourage patients to record headache frequency and drug use (e.g., by keeping a headache diary) [see Warnings and Precautions (5.6)].

-Rizatriptan benzoate is a prescription medicine that belongs to a class of medicines called Triptans.
+Rizatriptan benzoate tablets are a prescription medicine that belongs to a class of medicines called Triptans.
 Rizatriptan benzoate is available as a traditional tablet and as an orally disintegrating tablet.

-Rizatriptan benzoate tablets are used to treat migraine attacks with or without aura in adults.
+Rizatriptan benzoate tablets are used to treat migraine attacks with or without aura in adults and in children 6 to 17 years of age.

-Rizatriptan benzoate is not to be used to prevent migraine attacks.
+Rizatriptan benzoate tablets are not to be used to prevent migraine attacks.

-Rizatriptan benzoate is not for the treatment of hemiplegic or basilar migraines.
+Rizatriptan benzoate tablets are not for the treatment of hemiplegic or basilar migraines.

-It is not known if rizatriptan benzoate is safe and effective for the treatment of cluster headaches.
+It is not known if rizatriptan benzoate tablets are safe and effective for the treatment of cluster headaches.

-It is not known if rizatriptan benzoate is safe and effective in children under 6 years of age.
+It is not known if rizatriptan benzoate tablets are safe and effective in children under 6 years of age.

 - have or have had heart problems